-As a very general rule, campers (with their own tent) should keep their pack weight below 13kg, including food and water.
+As a very general rule, campers should keep their pack weight below 13kg, including food and water.
 Those staying in refuges should carry no more than 9kg.
+If having your luggage transferred along the trail, most transfer services will limit you to 18kg, and your daypack shouldn’t exceed 4kg.
 If you are backpacking for the first time or have a chronic injury, the weight of your pack should be significantly less than these guidelines.

 Generally speaking, less is more.
 Here’s a few tips for lightening your load:

 - You only need a couple of shirts.
 Same goes for underwear and socks.
 Before you write us off as total dirtbags, hear us out.
 First, you’ll have plenty of time and sunshine to wash and dry laundry.
 Second, clothes are heavy, so cutting out everything but the absolute essentials will make a huge difference.